 About the Omaha Mobile Stage Program

 Omaha Mobile Stage (OMS) lifts up local performing artists and builds community.
 OMS is Livable Omaha's live event production training program and mobile venue.
-We provide professional outdoor staging, sound engineering, and recording services.
+We provide professional outdoor staging and sound engineering.

 Since its inception in 2021, OMS has been guided by four placemaking goals.